Snowflake-Labs/sfquickstarts/site/devlabs/security_access_to_sensitive_objects.md

 also be required.
 The scope of this pattern is simply how to provide visibility to the objects themselves.

-### What you'll learn

-A technique for granting access rights in a simple way, while allowing powerful control over access to sensitive data.

 ### When To Use This Pattern

 This pattern implements well when the following